atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 "You sigh.” -

 She sighed again.
 I opened my pocket book, took three thousand pounds banknotes, and gave them to her.

 Mrs. B----- beheld me with an air her tongue could not have so tenderly expressed: love and desire invaded every feature, and told me to be happy.
 I obeyed their commands, and made a sudden and warm attack.
 I thought my triumph certain, Francis - I was defeated again - almost conquered, Mrs. B----- snatched the victory from me.
 Virtue came to her help, and forced her from my arms.

-“Rambler, I am not angry with you - when I forgot myself, you was not obliged to respect me - the fault is mine; I do not charge you with it did not mistrust an innocent play - it was full of danger - I was nigh being the victim of it. - Here are your banknotes, and the five hundred pounds I owe you - take them —-I must renounce the pleasure of seeing you - and am sorry for it - till we can meet with a mutual indifference, virtue bids you and me part - get rid quickly of your passion.
+“Rambler, I am not angry with you - when I forgot myself, you was not obliged to respect me - the fault is mine; I do not charge you with it did not mistrust an innocent play - it was full of danger - I was nigh being the victim of it. - Here are your banknotes, and the five hundred pounds I owe you - take them - I must renounce the pleasure of seeing you - and am sorry for it - till we can meet with a mutual indifference, virtue bids you and me part - get rid quickly of your passion.
 Rambler, that I may the sooner enjoy the company of a man I esteem -

 ---